AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART12.md

 **MEDIUM:**
 1. ⚠️ **WHILE Loop:** Iterates segments sequentially
-   - Could use CLR function to enumerate all segments at once
+   - MUST use CLR function to enumerate all segments at once
    - Wait, Part 11 shows: `provenance.clr_EnumerateAtomicStreamSegments` exists
-   - Should use that TVF instead of WHILE loop
+   - MUST use that TVF instead of WHILE loop

 2. ⚠️ **Hardcoded Segment Types:** `IF @SegmentKind NOT IN ('Input', 'Output', ...)`
-   - Segment types should be in reference table or CLR constant
+   - Segment types MUST be in reference table or CLR constant
    - New types require code change

 3. ⚠️ **No TenantId:** Missing multi-tenancy
-   - Should validate caller has access to operation
+   - MUST validate caller has access to operation
    - Security risk: any user can validate any operation

 4. ⚠️ **Validation Logic in Procedure:** Complex validation rules
-   - Should extract to separate validation framework
+   - MUST extract to separate validation framework
    - Hard to unit test

 **LOW:**
 5. ⚠️ **Stream Age:** `DATEDIFF(MINUTE, ...) / 60.0`
-   - Could use DATEDIFF(HOUR, ...) directly
+   - MUST use DATEDIFF(HOUR, ...) directly
    - Minor precision difference

 6. ⚠️ **Status Ordering:** `CASE Status WHEN 'FAIL' THEN 1 ...`